 What is included in the fee?

-- We will obtain the information we need from you to prepare the papers for your case, either by face to face meeting, telephone or e-mail/letter.
+- We will obtain the information we need from you to prepare the papers for your case, either by face to face meeting, by telephone or by e-mail/letter.

-- The Court papers are then issued and sent to the other party to the proceedings.
+- The court papers are then issued and sent to your spouse by the court.

 - The other party should then fill in a receipt confirming whether they agree or do not agree to the divorce being granted.
 This is copied to you.

 - We then prepare a document called a Request for Directions for Trial which will need to be supported by a statement which we will also prepare and send to you.